cosmos/testnets/replicated-security/provider/README.md

 * https://explorer.rs-testnet.polypore.xyz

+## Faucet

+* Visit `faucet.polypore.xyz` to request tokens and check your address balance.

 ## Consumer Chains IBC Data

 Connections and channels will be posted here shortly after a consumer chain launches.